pszypowicz/windows-desktop-switcher/README.md

 # windows-desktop-switcher
-An AutoHotKey script for Windows that lets a user change virtual desktops by pressing CapsLock + &lt;num>.
+An AutoHotKey script for Windows that lets a user change virtual desktops by pressing Win + &lt;num>.
 It also allows for creation/deletion of desktops by hotkey (see below).

 ## Overview
 This script creates 'better' hotkeys for switching virtual desktops in windows 10.
 I built this to better mirror